Onyx-Protocol/Onyx/docs/future/protocol/papers/confidential-assets.md

 2. Multi-item IARP binds to one of the candidates
 3. Multi-item IARP binds to only one of the candidates.

+### Theorem A3: issuance asset range proof is computationally secure against unauthorized issuance

+Sketch:

+1. One-item IARP perfectly binds assetid to Y.
+2. Multi-item IARP binds to one of the candidates
+3. Multi-item IARP binds to only one of the candidates.

-### Theorem A3: asset commitment is computationally hiding
+### Theorem A4: asset ID commitment is computationally hiding

 Anonymity set of any asset commitment is limited to the set of asset IDs that appeared in the ancestor transactions.
 This is because blockchain design ensures that arbitrary asset identifiers do not appear in a transaction other than by explicit transfer or explicit issuance (which can be made confidential by employing an explicit set of asset ID candidates).